kubevela/kubevela/docs/en/platform-engineers/trait.md

-# Extending Capabilities in KubeVela
+# Extending Traits in KubeVela

-## How Capabilities Work

-A Capability is a functionality provided by the infrastructure that users can configure to run and operate applications.
-Vela has [an extensible capability system](../design.md#2-capability-oriented-architecture) that allows platform builders to bring bespoke infrastructure capabilities into Vela by writing YAML definitions and CUE templates.

-In the following tutorial, you will learn how to add a new capability and expose it to users via CLI/Appfile.
+In the following tutorial, you will learn how to add a new trait and expose it to users via Appfile.
-The new capability is a type of trait but the same process applies to workload as well.

-## Add A New Capability
+## Add A New Trait

 Prerequisites: